Uali22/Games/README.md

 # Games
 creating games for fun
-and imporiving my coding skills along the way.
+and improving my coding skills along the way.